mechanicalmatt/sams_truck/README.md

-new direction - plc pick and place. specifics tbd.
+new direction - plc pick and place game. specifics tbd.